Lush, green forests.

 Some of the tallest waterfalls in the world are found in Norway.
 Don't miss the famous Vøringsfossen (pictured), Vettisfossen, and the Seven Sisters in Geirangerfjorden.

-The waterfalls are stunning all the time, but the very best time to see them is around May or June, when melting snow makes their flow the strongest.
+Although they are stunning at any time of year, the very best time to see waterfalls is around May or June, when melting snow makes them flow with tremendous power.

 Lush valleys

-Enjoy the greenery in lusciously vegetated Norwegian valleys.
-Experience vivid cultural history in places like family-friendly Hallingdal and Gudbrandsdalen, or Norwegian folk traditions in Setesdal and Valdres.
+Enjoy the greenery in lush Norwegian valleys.
+Experience fascinating cultural history in beautiful places like family-friendly Hallingdal and Gudbrandsdalen and Norwegian folk traditions in Setesdal and Valdres.

 Go on a fjord adventure

 Fjords are prolonged arms of the sea surrounded by mountains and raw nature, often with quaint villages on their shores.
-You can explore the fjords on a hike, a fjord cruise, by kayak or on a fishing trip.
+You can explore the fjords on a hike, a fjord cruise, by kayak, on a fishing trip, and more.

 Compact and easy to navigate, Norway's cities are each unique in their own way, combining urban life with nature experiences.